straal/straal-ios/README.md

 ### Universal Links

 In order to correctly handle message redirects, you need to open your backend redirects in you app. iOS supports this using [Universal Links](https://developer.apple.com/ios/universal-links/).
-There are 3 steps to configuring universal links in your app:
+There are a few steps to configuring universal links in your app:

 1. In Xcode, click on your project in the Project Navigator and navigate to App Target > Signing & Capabilities
 2. Click [+ Capability] to add a new capability